Matthew4335/MLProject/index.md

 Based on these results, the model was able to correctly identify 8 out of the 10 All-Rookies from the 2022 season.

 ### K-Nearest Neighbors
 Below we have a table showing performance measurements for our KNN model.
 Our KNN model performed better than expected!
-A precision score of 97% for class 1 means 97% of the players the model said would make the All-Rookie team made it, which is a better mark than our Logisitic Regression Model.
+A precision score of 97% for class 1 means 97% of the players the model said would make the All-Rookie team made it, which is a better mark than our Logistic Regression Model.
 However, KNN struggled significantly with recall compared to LR, with only 71%.

 Accuracy: 95.8%